DEVS-MARKET/AntiLogout-Minecraft-Plugin/README.md

 This plugin was coded for the paper 1.20+ engine but should also work with others

+#### Commands and Permissions

+AnitLogout Config Reload Command (Permissions to use: antilogout.admin)
+- /alreload

 #### Functions

 - **Escape Protection:** The plugin reacts to attempts to leave the game during combat.